 So going to start with my favourite restaurant from the trip, Ta Kris.
 This is a really cool traditional Maltese restaurant tucked down a side street just off the main shopping street in Sliema.

-The menu is entirely traditional Matese dishes, as were the specials, which they wrote down for us on a little piece of paper, with the prices too, very handy!
+The menu is entirely traditional Matese dishes, as were the specials, which they wrote down for us on a little piece of paper, with the prices too!
 Craig went for the classic rabbit.
 I’m not a big meat eater and so went for the ricotta ravioli, which came in a delicious and not too rich tomato sauce.
 Both are dishes you see a lot across Malta, but this was definitely the tastiest offering we had whilst there.
 They also bring you some bread for the table – useful for mopping up meat juices so I am told.
 We went with some Maltese wine to accompany our food, which was very nice.

 The service is very Mediterranean, with a pretty relaxed atmosphere.
 The place was completely full despite the late time we had requested (we wanted to go for drinks at a nearby beach club first), so would recommend booking ahead.
 We just went past on our way to drinks and asked if we could have a table at 9 and they wrote us on their clipboard.
 If you are in Sliema and keen to try Maltese food, this place is an absolute must!
+Definitely one of my favourite places to eat in Malta.

 Craig was desperate to go and give Legligin in Valletta a try after reading about it during his trip research.
 It is technically a wine bar, but offers alongside its excellent selections of wine, a set 7 course tasting menu, which comes in at €30 per person.
 The lunch menu is 5 course I believe; we went at dinner time.
 We went pretty early to make sure we got a table as it is very popular and is often full.

-It is partially set into the ground, which gives it quite a cosy feel.
+The restaurant is partially set into the ground, which gives it quite a cosy feel.
 They also had someone playing dinner music later on which added to the atmosphere.

 We of course went for some Maltese wine to have with our food.
-They bring you out bread and oil at the start, which is so so good, but try to restrain yourself and not fill up on it – they give you loads and it is really tempting but there is so much food about to come your way so resist if you can!
+They bring you out bread and oil at the start, which is so so good, but try to restrain yourself and not fill up on it!
+They give you loads and it is really tempting but there is so much food about to come your way so resist if you can!

 First course was fish soup, which was soon followed by a mix of tapas.
 Really enjoyed both of these, the tapas mix was great.
 I am a pretty fussy eater, but I had decided to be brave and have the meat / fish option, which was probably an error.
 I didn’t like most of the stuff that came after that, although I did give everything a try so yay me.
-We had sea bream, octopus, rabbit – I asked if I could have chicken instead after I heard someone else do so! – lamb and quail.
+We had sea bream, octopus, rabbit, lamb and quail.
+I asked if I could have chicken instead after I heard someone else do so!
 They had desserts on the board if you wanted to order them, kudos to anyone who manages after having that much rich food!

 It is definitely a fun and adventurous dining option, so I am glad we tried it even though tasting menus aren’t really my thing.